ScramblerUSA/scramblerusa.github.io/index.md

 Here's the glimpse of what's going on:

 <div class="tiles">
-{% for post in site.categories.articles limit:8 %}
+{% for post in site.posts limit:8 %}
 	{% include post-grid.html %}
 {% endfor %}
 </div><!-- /.tiles -->